inexorgame-obsolete/blog-data/post/2016/03-19-doxylamine-alpha-edition.md

 Windows users can, as always, download the latest release [from GitHub](https://github.com/inexorgame/inexor-core/releases).

 Please test Inexor, report us bugs and give us feedback.
-Your feedback can have an huge impact on the development of the game.
+Your feedback can have a huge impact on the development of the game.
 Do not miss this chance.

 The full changelog can be found [here](https://github.com/inexorgame/inexor-core/blob/master/changelog.md#doxylamine-alpha-edition-v060-alpha-2016-03-06).